 Words by: Bobby Coleman | Images by: Rod Snyder

-Continue reading for more images of Ozomatli in Philly ...
+Continue reading for lots more pics of State Radio in Philadelphia...